glennsl/reason-react-quick-start/quick-start.md

 npm run build
 ```

-`npm start` will run the bucklescript build system (`bsb`) in watch mode. `npm run build` runs `webpack` in watch mode, which will pick up the artifacts produced by `bsb` and bundle them together with its dependencies to produce a single javascript file (for each configured target).
+`npm start` will run the bucklescript build system (`bsb`) in watch mode. `npm run build` runs `webpack` in watch mode, which will pick up the artifacts produced by `bsb` and bundle them together with its dependencies to produce a single JavaScript file (for each configured target).

 The example project has `bsb` configured to watch the `src` folder, and webpack configured to pick up the artifact produced by bsb from `index.re`, and output `index.js` in the `src` folder alongside `index.html`, which can then be used to run it in a web browser.
 To start with you will most likely want to use the existing configuration with `index.re` as your entrypoint.
 You can still split your code into multiple source files.
 As long as they are alongside and used by `index.re` they'll get picked up by `bsb` and `webpack`.